Training Program and Structure

 - Official transcripts of all graduate coursework

 The training faculty will review each application and indicate whether the applicant should be extended an invitation for an interview.
 We will notify any applicant no longer being considered as soon as possible.
 Applicants will be contacted no later than December 15.
 Applicants are requested not to contact the training office regarding interviews before that date.
 We will make every effort to inform applicants of their status as early as possible.
-Live interviews are a prerequisite for further consideration for the training program.
-During the day-long interview, applicants (a) meet with faculty members in the program, (b) meet with current trainees in the program, and (c) tour the facility and observe the day-to-day activities in the hospital.
+Interviewing is a prerequisite for further consideration for the training program.
+During the day-long virtual, remote or online interview, applicants (a) meet with faculty members in the program, (b) meet with current trainees in the program, and (c) tour the facility and observe the day-to-day activities in the hospital.
 After all applicants are interviewed, the faculty meet as a group to develop the rank order list.
 Applicants are ranked according to the faculty’s assessment of the candidate’s “fit” with the program.

 This training program observes the guidelines regarding timing of internship and offers and acceptances adopted by the Association of Psychology Postdoctoral and Internship Centers and the Councils of the University Director of Clinical and Counseling Programs.
 In applying to this internship facility, applicants also are agreeing to adhere to these guidelines.